mfarr/aws-notes/06 - DynamoDB.md

 * Query - find items in table based on primary key attribute and a distinct value to search for
 	* Refine by using an optional sort key name
 	* By default, query returns all attributes but the `ProjectionExpression` parameter can be used to specify attributes to be returned
-	* Always sorted by sort key, default ascending. `ScanIndexForward = false` to reverse order
+	* Always sorted by sort key, default ascending. `ScanIndexForward = false` to reverse order (can't use this option with scans!)
 * Scan - Examines every item in the table
 	* By default returns all attributes, use the `ProjectionExpression` parameter to specify attributes to return
 * Query is more efficient than a scan